 From southwest Oklahoma, Adrianne Chalepah (she/her/they/them) attended Riverside Indian School, ran track, and participated in clubs geared at civic engagement.
 In college, Chalepah performed at open mics, in student films, and sang in choir.
 After graduating Magna Cum Laude, she went on tour with the comedy troupe, “49 Laughs Comedy.”
 She later helped found an indigenous femme comedy group "3 Sisters Comedy" and toured the US and Canada.
 In 2022, Chalepah obtained her MFA in Creative Writing from the Institute of American Indian Arts.

 In addition, she is a mother of four, a cat mom, and a member of the Kiowa Tribe of Oklahoma.
 Her acting work can be seen on Netflix's Spirit Rangers, Peacock's Rutherford Falls, and FX's Reservation Dogs.
 Her stand-up is featured on Amazon Prime and her published literary work is found in Betsy Bird's Funny Girl: Funniest.
 Stories.
 Ever, a collection of women writers.

 Winningstad Theatre : Upcoming Events

-Stumptown Stages presents The Full Monty at the Portland'5 Winningstad Theatre March...
+Stumptown Stages presents the hit musical Kinky Boots at the Portland'5 Winningstad Theatre March...